Dual nationality lets you hold citizenship and allegiance to more than one country, taking the concept of citizenship beyond borders.

 Having dual citizenship means you have the rights and obligations of citizenship in both countries.

-Viewed with skepticism by the U.S. government in the past due to concerns about divided loyalties, dual citizenship is accepted today as a natural result of global connections and diverse backgrounds.
+Once viewed skeptically by the U.S. government due to concerns about divided loyalties, dual citizenship is now accepted as a natural outcome of global connections and diverse backgrounds.

 How Does Dual Citizenship Work In The US?